TSanf0rd/Simple_Virtual_Network/README.md

 3. Wireshark
 On the client, launch Wireshark as root: `sudo wireshark` and start capturing!
 What does the SSH traffic look like through Wireshark?
-Capture the traffic, saving it as the default (pcapng) format, named `captured_packets.pcapng`
+Capture the traffic, saving it as the default (pcapng) format, named `captured_packets.pcapng` in the `uploads/` directory.

-4. Write a report, `report.md`:
+4. Write a report, `report.md` saved in the `uploads/` directory:
 Which VirtualBox networking mode did you use?
 Why?
 Justify the logic.
 What did you do with the MAC addresses of the VMs when you cloned?
 Why?
 Include a screenshot of each of your VMs' network settings (virtualbox and internal).